 Tips for Leveling Up and Evolving Pokémon

 Leveling up and evolving your Pokémon are two essential ingredients for getting stronger in Sword and Shield, as they allow you to take on stronger Gym Leaders and tougher Pokémon roaming throughout the Wild Area.
-However, there are some Pokémon that require specific conditions be met before evolving along with a couple dos and don’ts to keep in mind when leveling up:
+However, there are some Pokémon that require specific conditions before evolving along with a couple dos and don’ts to keep in mind when leveling up:

-- Evolved Pokémon Are Stronger – This may go without saying, but Pokémon who have already evolved will outperform Pokémon who haven’t at every turn, regardless of level.
+- Evolved Pokémon Are Stronger – This may go without saying, but Pokémon, who have already evolved, will outperform Pokémon who haven’t at every turn, regardless of level.
 Therefore, we recommend evolving your Pokémon as soon as you can, unless you’re holding out for a specific move they learn later on.

 New Features and Changes

-Given that Sword and Shield are the first mainline Pokémon games to appear on the Nintendo Switch, there are inherent differences between the two games and their handheld predecessors.
+Given that Sword and Shield are the first mainline Pokémon games to appear on the Nintendo Switch, there are fundamental differences between the two games and their handheld predecessors.
 While graphics have naturally been improved, gameplay remains largely unchanged.
 However, there are a lot of new features and changes that are worth knowing about before you start the game.

 At the start of your journey, you’ll be given the option to turn on autosaving to ensure you don’t lose any progress.
 This feature is completely new in Sword and Shield and works just like any other game with autosave support.
 If you prefer manual saving, you can always go into the settings menu to turn autosave off.